ypid/dotfiles-1/README.md

 ## TODOs
   - [x] Move settings from plugin/ into explict `:so`s calls from .vimrc
   - [x] Make it look / behave better from the terminal
-  - [ ] Try neocomplete instead of neocomplcache (need to compile vim with lua interface support)
+  - [x] Try neocomplete instead of neocomplcache (need to compile vim with lua interface support)
   - [x] Try airline instead powerline
   - [ ] Auto set the iTerm color theme without asking for confirmation
-  - [ ] Make it work/install on linux too
+  - [ ] Make it work better / install brew dependecies on linux

 ## Contributions are very welcome